Innmind/Immutable/docs/SET.md

 ## `->clear()`

 Create an empty new set of the same type.
+(To avoid to redeclare the types manually in a docblock)

 ```php
 $set = Set::ints(1);